March 27 2017

-The first-ever Elmira College Dance Marathon got off to a strong start after raising more than $10,000 at the inaugural event on Saturday, April 2.
-Monies raised benefit the Children’s Miracle Network at Arnot Ogden Medical Center.
+The second annual Elmira College Dance Marathon set a new fundraising record at the event held on Saturday, March 25, raising $15, 899.09 in support of the Children’s Miracle Network at Arnot Ogden Medical Center.

-Participants danced, engaged in various activities, and stood for the duration of the event to symbolize the struggles experienced by the children served through the Children’s Miracle Network.
-The eight-hour event was held at the former St. Anthony’s Community Center located on the Elmira College campus.
+During Saturday’s event, participants danced, engaged in various activities, and stood for the duration of the event to symbolize the struggles experienced by the children served through the Children’s Miracle Network.
+The twelve-hour event was held at the St. Anthony’s Community Center located on the Elmira College campus.